What is Forex (FX)?

 There are a number of reasons why forex pairs move so much (this movement is known in the industry as volatility).
 A few volatility-causing factors you should be aware of when forex trading:

-Large financial news events such as budgets and interest and unemployment rate announcements can significantly increase volatility in the markets.
+Large financial news events such as government budgets, trade relations, macroeconomic activity, unemployment rates and interest rate announcements can significantly increase volatility in the markets.
 It can be more apparent in the local currencies where the announcement is being made.

-The welfare of a country or nation can have a major impact on the performance of a currency.
-If a country is struggling economically, it’s extremely likely its associated currency will be too.
+The welfare of a nation can have a major impact on the performance of it’s currency.
+If a country is struggling economically, it’s extremely likely its associated currency also depreciate.

 As horrible as they are, natural disasters can affect a currency’s wellbeing as well as people’s lives.
 Should an earthquake or tsunami occur, expect some sort of volatility to be generated in the currency associated with that region.